 Scientific research and understanding only goes so far if it stays in academia.
-I really enjoy working with a variety of different groups, particularly underrepresented groups, to teach others about climate science, paleoclimatology, and the research that I do, and learn how I can best serve the communities around me through research.
+I really enjoy working with a variety of different groups to teach others about climate science, paleoclimatology, and the research that I do, and learn how I can best serve the communities around me through research.

 Please don't hesitate to contact me if you are interested in having me come talk to your classroom or other group or collaborating in another way.